FEniCS/web/documentation/index.md

 mechanics, electromagnetics, and geophysics.
 The book was published in 2012, and was based on the legacy FEniCS library, so the code examples in the book are out of date.
-However, the book still gives a good description of the many of the concepts in FEniCSx.
+However, the book still gives a good description of many of the concepts in FEniCSx.

 The book is available as a [free ebook](http://launchpad.net/fenics-book/trunk/final/+download/fenics-book-2011-10-27-final.pdf),